ngelik/tts-web-buddy-tech-demo/README.md

     participant WB as Web Buddy Function
     participant DB as Database
     participant EL as ElevenLabs API
-    participant OR as OpenRouter API
+    participant OR as Google API
     participant CHAR as Character Config

     UI->>WS: Connect WebSocket